Iaura-w/InstrumentFinder/README.md

 ## Credits

-This app was developed as part of a research project.
+This app was developed as part of research for my a master's thesis.
 The machine learning models were trained using the IRMAS dataset.